A Hybrid mmWave and Camera System for Long-Range Depth Imaging: Introduction

-This paper presents \name\footnote{A fictional race from the Dragon Ball Universe that taught Son Goku the Fusion technique~\cite{metamoran}. }, a hybrid mmWave and camera-based sensing system that achieves high angular and depth resolution for objects at significant distances -- up to 60 meters (see Fig.~\ref{fig:main}).
-It achieves this through a \textit{novel specular radar processing algorithm} that takes information from computer vision algorithms such as deep neural network-based image segmentation as input.
-While efforts have been made to fuse radar and camera data in the past, primarily for short range object detection and tracking \cite{chang2020spatial}, imaging under physical \cite{palffy2019occlusion} or weather-related occlusions \cite{liu2021robust}, this paper considers the unique problem of hybrid mmWave/camera sensing for long-range outdoor depth imaging.
+We make a key observation that radars and cameras are mutually complementary to each other offering long range accurate depth estimates and high angular resolution semantic information respectively.
+This naturally leads us to the question: \textit{Can we fuse mmWave radar and camera to provide the best of both worlds and build a long-range high angular-resolution depth imaging solution?} This paper presents \name\footnote{A fictional race from the Dragon Ball Universe that taught Son Goku the Fusion technique.}, a hybrid mmWave and camera-based sensing system that achieves high angular and depth resolution in high clutter environments for static and mobile objects up to 90m and 300m respectively.
+Efforts have been made to fuse radar and camera data in the past, primarily for imaging under physical \cite{palffy2019occlusion} or weather-related occlusions \cite{liu2021robust}, and for short range object detection and tracking \cite{chang2020spatial}.
+This paper instead considers the unique problem of hybrid mmWave radar and camera sensing for long-range depth imaging.
+This is difficult because unlike systems that operate over short ranges, the first peak detected in radar doesn't necessarily correspond to the detected object in the image.
+This is primarily because of overwhelming reflections from ambient but out-of-interest objects that can clutter the scene.